ihart-mhc/ihart-mhc.github.io/software/index.md

 - [Blob](/software/blob.html)
 - [SocketHandler](/software/socket_handler.html)
 - [Utility](/software/utility.html)

+See [this page](/software/autostart.html) for instructions on how to set up iHart for long-term displays.

 ## How iHart works
 iHart consists of two parts: the server and the client.